linusmossberg/monte-carlo-ray-tracer/README.md

 The `image` object specifies the image properties of the camera.
 The `width` and `height` ´fields specifies the image resolution in pixels.

-The `tonemapper` field of the image object specifies which tonemapper to use.
-The available ones are `Hable` (filmic tonemapper by [John Hable](http://filmicworlds.com/blog/filmic-tonemapping-operators/)) and `ACES` (fitted by [Krzysztof Narkowicz](https://knarkowicz.wordpress.com/2016/01/06/aces-filmic-tone-mapping-curve/)).
+The `tonemapper` field specifies which tonemapper to use.
+The available ones are `Hable` ([filmic tonemapper by John Hable](http://filmicworlds.com/blog/filmic-tonemapping-operators/)) and `ACES` ([fitted by Krzysztof Narkowicz](https://knarkowicz.wordpress.com/2016/01/06/aces-filmic-tone-mapping-curve/)).
 The default tonemapper is `Hable`.

-The program has histogram-based auto-exposure which centers the histogram around the 0.5 intensity level before applying tone mapping (i.e. it corresponds to controlling the amount of light that reaches the film/sensor).
-This can be offset with the optional `exposure_compensation` field of the `image` object, which specifies the [exposure compensation](https://en.wikipedia.org/wiki/Exposure_compensation) in EV units (stops).
+The program has histogram-based auto-exposure which centers the histogram around the 0.5 intensity level before applying tone mapping (corresponding to controlling the amount of light that reaches the film/sensor).
+This can be offset with the optional `exposure_compensation` field, which specifies the [exposure compensation](https://en.wikipedia.org/wiki/Exposure_compensation) in EV units (stops).

 The program also has a histogram-based auto-gain method which is applied after auto-exposure and tone-mapping, which instead tries to position the histogram of the resulting image to the right.
 This can similarly be offset with the optional `gain_compensation` field, which is also specified in EV units.

 The reason for separating these steps is that the tone-mapping/camera response is non-linear, and as a result `exposure_compensation` mostly controls the camera response (contrast, dynamic range etc.) while `gain_compensation` controls the overall image intensity.
-The tone mapping operator used by the program is the [filmic tonemapper](http://filmicworlds.com/blog/filmic-tonemapping-operators/) developed by John Hable.
 </details>

 ___